encoredev/encore/docs/how-to/self-host.md

 ## Building your own Docker image

-To build your own Docker image, use `encore eject docker MY-IMAGE:TAG` from the CLI.
+To build your own Docker image, use `encore build docker MY-IMAGE:TAG` from the CLI.

 This will compile your application using the host machine and then produce a Docker image containing the compiled application.
 The base image defaults to `scratch` for GO apps and `node:slim` for TS, but can be customized with `--base`.